A derivability criterion based on the existence of adjunctions: Introduction.

 \section{Introduction.}

-In homological algebra, the classical criteria of existence of derived functors are always based on the existence of resolutions: for instance, it is a basic fact that if $\mc{A}$ is an abelian category with enough injectives then there exists the right derived functor $\mbb{R}F:\mc{D}^+(\mc{A})\rightarrow \mc{D}^+(\mc{B})$ of any left exact functor $F:\mc{A}\rightarrow\mc{B}$.
+In homological algebra, the classical criteria of existence of derived functors are always based on the existence of resolutions.
+For instance, it is a basic fact that if $\mc{A}$ is an abelian category with enough injectives then there exists the right derived functor $\mbb{R}F:\mc{D}^+(\mc{A})\rightarrow \mc{D}^+(\mc{B})$ of any left exact functor $F:\mc{A}\rightarrow\mc{B}$.
 More recently, the existence of the right derived functor $\mbb{R}F:\mc{D}(\mc{A})\rightarrow \mc{D}(\mc{B})$ of $F$ for unbounded complexes over a Grothendieck abelian category $\mc{A}$ is deduced in \cite{AJS} and \cite{S} from the existence of K-injective resolutions.
 In the context of model categories, f{i}brant replacements ensure the existence of the right derived functor of any right Quillen functor (\cite{Q}).
 And there are other kinds of resolutions, for instance the right deformations of \cite{DHKS}, and the f{i}brant models of \cite{GNPR}.
-A general notion of resolution that includes the preceding examples consists of the `structures de d{\'e}rivabilit{\'e}' developed in \cite{KM}, where a derivability criterion based on their existence is given.
+A general notion of resolution that includes the preceding examples consists of the `structures de d{\'e}rivabilit{\'e}' developed in \cite{KM}, where a derivability criterion based on their existence is given.\\[0.2cm] In this paper we obtain a derivability criterion that uses a dif{f}erent approach: instead of assuming the existence of resolutions, we assume the existence of adjunctions.
+It is motivated by the Quillen Derived Adjunction Theorem (\cite{Q}), as generalized by G. Maltsiniotis (\cite{M}):\\[0.1cm] \textsc{Derived Adjunction Theorem.} \textit{Let $F:\mc{C}\rightleftarrows \mc{D}: G$ be a pair of adjoint functors.
+Assume there exists $\mathbb{L}F$, the absolute left derived functor of $F$, and $\mbb{R}G$, the absolute right derived functor of $G$.
+Then $(\mbb{L}F, \mathbb{R}G)$ is again a pair of adjoint functors.}\\[0.2cm] In other words, the Derived Adjunction Theorem states that adjunctions are preserved by taking absolute derived functors.
+Our derivability criterion is a converse of this fact:\\[0.2cm] \textbf{Theorem \ref{criterion}.} \textit{Let $F:\mc{C}\rightleftarrows \mc{D}: G$ be a pair of adjoint functors.
+Assume there exists $\mbb{L}F$, the absolute left derived functor of $F$.
+If $\mbb{L}F$ admits a right adjoint $G'$